octo-technology/OpenTezos/docs/michelson/tutorial.md

 ![](../../static/img/michelson/michelson_example_transfertoken_execution.svg)
 <small className="figure">FIGURE 44: Illustration of the `TRANSFER_TOKENS` instruction</small>

+Notice that the `CONTRACT (or int int)` instruction produces an optional instance of contract.
+This instance,once the optional is resolved, is typed `contract (or int int)` and its value contains the `address` of a valid deployed smart contract (`instance @"KT.."` in the schema).

 ##### Delegation with `SET_DELEGATE`

+Delegation is when you delegate your staking/baking rights to another person (called “baker”), rather than setting your own Tezos node.
+It’s a quite useful feature as it allows you to participate in staking and receive Tezos staking rewards without the necessity of maintaining a node (see Chapter Baking).

 The `SET_DELEGATE` sets or withdraws the contract's delegation.
 It consumes an *option key_hash* specifying the delegate and returns a transaction (operation) on top of the stack.